dvorak-jan/rpi-pico-pump-controller/README.md

 - pico-sdk is included as submodule.
 - Some other files needed to compile and build the project are included directly (in ./pico-cpp).

+## License

+This project is licensed under the terms of the MIT license.

 ## Cloning and building of the project

 ```
 git clone https://github.com/dvorak-jan/rpi-pico-pump-controller.git
 cd rpi-pico-pump-controller
+git checkout develop
 git submodule init
 git submodule update
 cmake -B build